elunna/nerfhack-changelog/README.md

 * After the invocation, the maximum difficulty limit for generating monsters is removed (xnh)
 * The identity of the Riders hidden via farlook (Un)
 * The correct temple on the Astral Plane will not be revealed due to fleeing monsters (Un)
-* "Purple/Astral Rain" nerf: Taming is more difficult on the Astral Plane; attempts to tame monsters only have a 1 in 4 chance of succeeding.
+* "Purple/Astral Rain" nerf: Taming is much more difficult on the Astral Plane; attempts to tame monsters only have a 1 in 4 chance of succeeding.
 * Replace undead on Astral Plane with random A (xnh).
 * Post wizard death harassment has been increased by 20-25%
-* While the player is carrying the Amulet of Yendor, monsters flood from the upstairs (Un/Evil)
+* While the player is carrying the Amulet of Yendor, monsters flood from the upstairs (Un/Evil).
+After entering the planes, this extra monster generation will subside.
 * Demon lords and princes can be summoned (as part of the Wizard's harassment) when you possess the Amulet of Yendor.
-After entering the Astral Plane, demons cannot be summoned this way.
+After entering the Astral Plane, demons will be blocked for further summoning this way.

 ### FINITE ALTAR NERFS